 Claims for services associated with transplants are paid in accordance with A.A.C.
 R9-22-712.61(A) and (C), except for inpatient transplant evaluation services which are paid using the APR-DRG payment methodology.
-For information on Differential Adjusted Payments see Section D, Paragraph 50, Compensation.
+For information on Differential Adjusted Payments (DAP) see the Section D, Paragraph 50, Compensation.